 The proceeds of the ICO were allegedly laundered through 21 countries, including the Cayman Islands, Jersey and Ireland.

-The complaint alleges that, at sales events to pitch OneCoin, the Ignatovs represented that the OneCoin Blockchain was “transparent” and had anti-money laundering compliance built-in, none of which was true.
+The complaint alleges that, at sales events to pitch OneCoin, the Ignatovas represented that the OneCoin Blockchain was “transparent” and had anti-money laundering compliance built-in, none of which was true.
 Such sales pitches took place in the EU, Colombia, Singapore and Argentina.
-On Instagram, Konstantin Ignatov has posted photos of himself beside a OneCoin-branded airplane in Paraguay, driving a Porsche, on yachts and in exotic places in the world.
+On Instagram, Konstantin Ignatova has posted photos of himself beside a OneCoin-branded airplane in Paraguay, driving a Porsche, on yachts and in exotic places in the world.

 The founders of OneCoin also created a digital currency exchange called Xcoinx to ostensibly list the coin, which later also went dark.